 The router has a detailed map of the building (a routing table) that helps it decide the best way to send your message.
 It chooses the fastest or most efficient elevator (gateway) to move your message to Floor 5.
 Once it gets there, the floor manager on Floor 5 takes over to deliver the message to Room 504.

-• In networking terms: A router connects different subnets or networks and uses IP addresses to determine the best route for your data.
+• A router connects different subnets or networks and uses IP addresses to determine the best route for your data.

 Elevators act as gateways connecting the floors.
 They don’t care about the contents of your message—they just move it to the correct floor.
 Once the elevator delivers your message, the floor manager on the destination floor takes over to ensure it reaches the right room.

-• In networking terms: Gateways link different networks or subnets and ensure data is transferred correctly, even when moving between entirely different systems or protocols.
+• Gateways link different networks or subnets and ensure data is transferred correctly, even when moving between entirely different systems or protocols.

 Here’s an example of how communication works in this building setup: